jwbensley/Etherate/README.md

 ## Update:

-    EtheratMT is now in beta which is a multi-threaded (MT) version of Etherate: https://github.com/jwbensley/EtherateMT
+    EtheratMT is now in alpha which is a multi-threaded (MT) version of Etherate.
+EtherateMT is a simple high volume traffic generator with less features than Etherate aimed at testing network and device load rather than specific traffic properties like Etherate.
+    https://github.com/jwbensley/EtherateMT

 #### What is it

     Etherate is a Linux CLI application for testing layer 2 Ethernet and MPLS connectivity.
-It generates Ethernet and MPLS frames for testing various devices (switches/routers/firewalls/DPI/flow monitoring etc) and to test traffic parsing/matching/filtering/forwarding.
+It can generate various Ethernet and MPLS frames for testing different devices such as switches/routers/firewalls etc, to test traffic parsing/matching/filtering/forwarding.

 #### Why was it made

     Programs such as iPerf/jPerf/Ostinato/PathEth/Scapy (to name just a few) are excellent!
-They can saturate a link to measure throughput or simulate congestion and they allow the user to set custom DSCP values to test QoS.
+They can saturate a link to measure throughput, or simulate congestion, or allow the user to set custom DSCP values to test QoS, etc.
     They usually operate at layer 3 or 4 of the OSI model using either TCP or UDP for data transport.
-Some of them use sockets defined by the OS that rely on the convoluted OS TCP/IP stack, others use 3rd party libraries (such as libpcap, NetMap etc).
+Some of them use sockets defined by the OS that rely on a convoluted OS TCP/IP stack, others use 3rd party libraries (such as libpcap, NetMap etc).

-    These programs are great for testing over a layer 3 boundary such as across the Internet, home broadband, client to server diagnostics etc. Etherate uses raw sockets within the OS operating directly over layer 2 to provide low level network analysis for Ethernet and MPLS connections without using any 3rd party libraries or kernel bypass techniques.
+    These programs are great for testing over a layer 3 boundary such as across the Internet, home broadband, client to server diagnostics etc. Etherate uses raw sockets within Linux operating directly over layer 2 to provide low level network analysis for Ethernet and MPLS connections without using any 3rd party libraries or kernel bypass techniques.

     The aim is free Ethernet and MPLS testing program that allows for advanced network analysis.
-With any modern day CPU and off the self NIC it should saturate up to a 10GigE link and allow for the testing of various metro and carrier Ethernet features (such tag swapping, 802.1p QoS, ethertype parsing, and so on).
-This should all be achievable without the need to install any 3rd party libraries.
-See INSTALL for details, Etherate can simply be compiled and executed from the folder it was downloaded to.
+With any modern day CPU and off the self NIC it should saturate up to a 10GigE link using 1500 byte frames and allow for the testing of various metro and carrier Ethernet features (such tag swapping, 802.1p QoS, ethertype parsing, and so on).
+This should all be achievable without the need to install any 3rd party libraries (see INSTALL for details).
+Etherate can simply be compiled and executed from the folder it was downloaded to and provide "quick and dirty" tests or advanced bespoke testing using custom frame files.

 #### Current version

-    Beta 0.11 (2017-03)
+    Beta 0.12 (2017-05)

 #### Current features